jvanlier/aviar.ai/notebooks/initial-model/README.txt

 Data prepration & training for initial classifiation model (BirdHome, BirdRoaming).
-Contains a little architecture exploration, but nothing too fancy.
+Contains a little training / architecture experimentation, but nothing too fancy.
+Main point is to get off the ground quickly.